Are you wondering what other event planners are earning and how your event planner salary stacks up?

-We are under no circumstances encouraging you to immediately quit your event planning job to set up your own event planning company or suggesting that this is a quick or easy solution.
+We are, under no circumstances, encouraging you to immediately quit your event-planning job to set up your own event-planning company or suggesting that this is a quick or easy solution.
 This is a decision that needs deep thought and careful planning.
 It takes many years of hard graft before most people dream of seeing any profit and more likely than not you will be paying yourself a pittance in the meantime.
-Also, many fledgeling businesses don’t even last more than three years.
+Also, many fledgling businesses don’t even last more than three years.
 The rewards can definitely be achieved but only with a lot of risk and sacrifice and heartache to get there.

 This is definitely not a quick win but could be your best long term strategy.
 Nothing is guaranteed but putting it simply:

 Working for someone else means you are working towards the success of their business.
 What they pay you must always be in the interest of their organizational growth.
 On your own, you are limited only by your own creativity and hustle.

 Are you cut out to start your own business?
 Think it through: